Fake Product Certificates and Test Reports: An Essential Guide

 Fake test reports

-Why pay hundreds or even thousands of dollars to Intertek or QIMA when you can just make your own test report yourself?
-Or, at the very least, buy a seemingly legit test report from some bogus company that nobody ever heard of?
+Why pay hundreds or even thousands of dollars to Intertek or QIMA when you can just create a test report yourself?
+Or, at the very least, buy a seemingly legit test report from some bogus company that nobody has ever heard of?

-To be honest, I think some suppliers buy lab test reports without realizing the danger they put their buyers and end customers into.
+To be honest, I think some suppliers buy lab test reports without realising the danger they put their buyers and end customers in.
 As I said, many of them see it as mere paperwork needed to get the order.

 Tips

-• Check if the issuing testing company is accredited in the EU or USA (e.g. on CPSC accepted testing companies list)
+1. Check if the issuing testing company is accredited in the US, EU or UK (e.g. on the CPSC accepted testing companies list)

 Test reports from other manufacturers